 Mix ground flax seeds with 6 tablespoons of room temperature water until fully combined and then set aside.

 In a medium bowl, sift flour, salt and baking soda.
 Mix in cinnamon with a fork and set aside.

-In a large bowl, using a hand mixer, cream melted butter and sugar.
-Add flax egg and vanilla until everything is combined.
+In a large bowl, using a hand mixer or wooden spoon, cream melted butter and sugar.
+Add flax egg and vanilla and mix until everything is combined.

 Add dry ingredients to wet ingredients and quickly mix together.
 You can use the hand mixer on medium speed or a spatula to gently fold the flour mixture in.
 You don’t want to overwork the flour.
 When the flour starts to disappear, fold in chocolate chips.

-Use an ice cream scoop to create small balls of dough and roll them between your palms.
-Place cookie dough balls in a freezer bag and pop them into the freezer for at least 45 minutes before baking.
-I like using the freezer bag so that I can save whatever cookies I don’t bake.
+Use a cookie or ice cream scoop to create small balls of dough and roll them between your palms.
+Place cookie dough in the fridge for at least 20 minutes before baking.
+I like forming the balls and then using a ziplock bag to store them in the fridge.
 This way I can always pop some cookies in the oven when I’m craving them.

 Serve with your favorite non-dairy vanilla bean ice cream or a cold glass of oat milk and enjoy!